gaanon/recipes/snack/oil_bread_rolls.md

 - Put the rolls on the tray, cover with plastic and wait 1 hour
 - Preheat the oven at 200 degrees, make cuts to the rolls and decorate them with the beaten egg, sesame and sugar
 - Bake for 25-30 minutes

+Notes: if you want to put the rolls on the fridge overnight, take them out to bring them to room temperature to allow them to grow  Don't bake from cold